drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Forces That Contribute to the Binding

-Molecular interactions are controlled by different driving forces.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/forces-that-contribute-to-binding-8389b883'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular interactions are controlled by different driving forces.
 The principal forces involved upon the binding of a ligand to a biological system are hydrophobic interactions, hydrogen bonding and electrostatic forces.
 It has been proposed that the hydrophobic component (which is non-directional) contributes primarily to affinity whereas hydrogen bonding and electrostatic interactions, because of their highly directional nature, contribute principally to specificity.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer